 I hope this blog has helped you gain clarity on the first few steps of the book writing process including the importance of a solid structure.

-If you would welcome high level support to bring a compelling book into the world, schedule a discovery session with WBR Founder Georgia Kirke.
+If you would welcome high level support to bring a compelling book into the world, schedule a clarity call with WBR Founder Georgia Kirke.
 We can help you develop your book from scratch, or support you to polish and market pre-written content to ensure it targets the right people in the right way (bringing you the right results).